Comparison of Immersed Boundary Simulations of Heart Valve Hemodynamics against In Vitro 4D Flow MRI Data: Experimental methods

 Multiple 4D flow MRI scans were conducted and averaged to increase signal strength and reduce noise.
 Additionally, pump-off scans were averaged and subtracted from the pump-on scans to reduce various sources of error, including eddy current effects \cite{elkins_magnetic_2007}.
 To account for drift in the eddy currents and other signal properties, pump-on and pump-off scans were alternated.
 All of the pump-on scans, with the pump-off data already subtracted, were then averaged to comprise the final dataset.
 Four pump-on scans and three pump-off scans were measured, with each individual scan taking approximately 20 minutes.
 This 4D flow MRI procedure results in time-resolved, three-component, phase-averaged velocity data over the entire 3D test section volume.
+The following references have further background on MRI \cite{elkins_4d_2003,pelc1994quantitative,pelc1991phase}.

 The expected uncertainty of 4D flow MRI velocity measurements is given by

 where SNR is the signal to noise ratio and VENC is the maximum velocity that can be measured by the 4D flow MRI sequence, known as the velocity encoding value \cite{elkins_4d_2003}.
 The VENC was set at 250 cm/s for all runs.
 The signal to noise ratio was calculated as the ratio of the signal in the flow region to the signal in the solid wall, as done by Banko et al. \cite{banko_three-dimensional_2015}.
 The SNR was 23.7, resulting in an uncertainty of \textpm 4.7 cm/s throughout the domain.